Eric Easton: Early life, career and meeting Oldham

-Career with The Rolling Stones
+Career with the Rolling Stones

 The Crawdaddy Club

-In 1963, The Rolling Stones comprised bandleader Jones (guitar, harmonica, keyboards), Jagger (lead vocals, harmonica), Richards (guitar, vocals), Wyman (bass guitar), Charlie Watts (drums), and Ian Stewart (piano).
+In 1963, the Rolling Stones comprised bandleader Jones (guitar, harmonica, keyboards), Jagger (lead vocals, harmonica), Richards (guitar, vocals), Wyman (bass guitar), Charlie Watts (drums), and Ian Stewart (piano).
 Oldham had seen them play the Crawdaddy Club, Richmond that April and was impressed, thinking they would fill a gap in the British music scene.
 The Stones were the Crawdaddy's house band, under the aegis of the club's owner Giorgio Gomelsky, who had already "got them eulogized by Record Mirror ... [and] was their manager in every way other than writing".
 At 19 years old, Oldham was too young to hold a band manager's licence, and as such he "trawl[ed] the lower reaches of West End theatrical agents" looking for a partner.
 Eventually, Oldham turned to Easton because he saw the older man as possessing both the financial experience and the contacts in the industry necessary to forward the band's career; Easton also possessed the professional gravitas to give Oldham's involvement credibility.
 The two discussed the matter.
 Oldham argued that managing the Stones was "the chance of a lifetime", and begged him to come to the Crawdaddy with him the next week to see for himself.
-Easton disliked missing Saturday Night at the London Palladium on television, which Oldham called being like going to mass for Easton.
+Easton disliked missing Saturday Night at the London Palladium on television, which Oldham compared to going to mass for Easton.
 Talking to Q Magazine later, he described himself as "an average character of my age, wearing a sports jacket" who hoped his night would not be wasted.